cmallwitz/Financials-Extension/README.md

     ```"c:\Program Files\LibreOffice\program\python.exe" -m pip install curl_cffi --upgrade```

-If you want to use Yahoo as a source you need to download latest binary of [curl-impersonate](https://github.com/lwthiker/curl-impersonate/releases) e.g.
+Then you need to download latest binary of [curl-impersonate](https://github.com/lwthiker/curl-impersonate/releases) e.g.
-libcurl-impersonate-v0.6.1.x86_64-linux-gnu.tar.gz and untar it somewhere
+(currently) libcurl-impersonate-v0.6.1.x86_64-linux-gnu.tar.gz and untar it somewhere

 Now some of these bits need to be loaded/initialised before running LibreOffice: I used the below (adjust your location
-to libcurl-impersonate-chrome.so) to run LibreOffice Calc directly from command line:
+to libcurl-impersonate-chrome.so) to run LibreOffice Calc directly from command line - alternatively you could
+define LD_PRELOAD and CURL_IMPERSONATE in your environment e.g. by putting them in your .bashrc

 ```
 LD_PRELOAD=/tmp/curl-impersonate/libcurl-impersonate-chrome.so CURL_IMPERSONATE=chrome101 /usr/lib/libreoffice/program/soffice.bin --calc